 Your Child develops a creamy coating, which will help during natural delivery and has benefits in the first hours after birth.

 You may experience leg cramps and dark patches of skin on your face.

 Your Child’s development

 Your little one is now about 15 cm long, the size of an avocado, and weighs about 240g.

-The protective coating: Your Baby ’s skin starts getting coated, from head to toe, with a white creamy substance known as vernix caseosa.
-Vernix helps to moisturize Your Baby ’s skin while in the womb, protecting it from the amniotic fluid, and it also eases the journey down the birth canal during delivery – serving as a natural lubricant.
+The protective coating: Your Child’s skin starts getting coated, from head to toe, with a white creamy substance known as vernix caseosa.
+Vernix helps to moisturize Your Child’s skin while in the womb, protecting it from the amniotic fluid, and it also eases the journey down the birth canal during delivery – serving as a natural lubricant.

 Even after birth, vernix coating can continue to protect your baby’s skin by helping it retain moisture and stave off bacterial infections.
 This is why it’s not recommended to instantly bath a baby after birth, and the World Health Organization (WHO) recommends waiting for at least six hours.

-The arms and legs: Your Baby looks ever more human, as arms and legs are now in proportion with the rest of the body.
+The arms and legs: Your Child looks ever more human, as arms and legs are now in proportion with the rest of the body.

-More connections: Neurons make more connections with the muscles, allowing Your Baby to gain greater control of the arms and legs.
+More connections: Neurons make more connections with the muscles, allowing Your Child to gain greater control of the arms and legs.

 The increase in weight may lead to stretch marks on your legs and belly, and you might experience more back pain and other symptoms.

 Melasma: You may start noticing darkened skin patches on your face or elsewhere, known as melasma or “the mask of pregnancy”.
-Usually, the patches aren’t of any concern for your or Your Baby ’s health and naturally fade after giving birth.
+Usually, the patches aren’t of any concern for your or Your Child’s health and naturally fade after giving birth.

 Leg cramps: Leg cramps are common as pregnancy progresses, often striking at night.
 To prevent cramps, stretch your calf muscles before bed, stay active, and drink plenty of fluids.
 If a leg cramp strikes, stretch the calf muscle on the affected side.
 A hot shower, warm bath, or ice massage can help as well.